timerring/CloudCheckin/README-en.md

 2. **Why not use Cloudflare Worker or other Serverless computing functions?**

    We have tried Cloudflare Worker.
 Local `wrangler dev` works, but after deploying to Cloudflare Worker, since Cloudflare edge requests carry obvious cf flags, many platforms have restricted Cloudflare Worker requests.
 We are still trying more function computing platforms, and any progress will be synchronized in the repository.
-Of course, if you are interested in the Cloudflare Worker approach, you are welcome to continue trying the work.
-My local debugging demo is already placed in the `cloudflareworkers` directory.
+Of course, if you are interested in the Cloudflare Worker approach, you are welcome to continue the work.
+The demo I debugged locally has been placed in the `cloudflareworkers` directory.

+3. **Why switch to Cloudflare Worker as a Webhook trigger instead of using CircleCI's Scheduled?**

+   According to [CircleCI's latest terms](https://circleci.com/docs/version-control-system-integration-overview/#pipeline-triggers-and-integrations), Scheduled pipelines will not be available for personal repositories under `GitHub App`, so we need to switch to [Custom Webhook](https://circleci.com/docs/custom-webhooks/) format, using Cloudflare Worker as a scheduled trigger.
+Of course, you can also use [other ways to call Webhook](https://circleci.com/docs/triggers-overview/#trigger-a-pipeline-from-a-custom-webhook), just need to call the Webhook interface regularly.
+Here I use Cloudflare Worker as the scheduled trigger.

 ## Contributing